 "The senior project was my first independent work.
 All of my work in college is like that, although there is no advisor to remind you to make progress, or to check in with you to help you write your paper, you are solely responsible for getting the work done on your own," said Hodsden, now a junior at Holy Cross in Worcester, Mass.

-Meghan Hilow, class of 2012, talked about growing up fast and having to set multiple alarm clocks to get herself up in
+Meghan Hilow, class of 2012, talked about growing up fast and having to set multiple alarm clocks to get herself up in the morning.

 Dylan Ward, class of 2012, agreed.
 When assistant principal John Broadley asked what BFUHS could do to better prepare students for college, Ward suggested the school provide more multi-cultural experiences.
 He first met his college roommate on Facebook and was concerned about how different their backgrounds and interests were.